dezzak/lmld-constitution/constitution.md

   5.2.
 The general and financial business of the Branch shall be conducted by a committee (the "Executive"), subject to the decisions of General Meetings.
 The Executive shall consist of:
     (a) The Officers;
     (b) ...
 Ordinary Members, elected annually;
-    (c) ... representatives elected annually by and from the Branch’s members on ...
+    (c) ... representatives elected annually by and from the Branch's members on ...
       County/District/Borough/Unitary/Parish/Town Council representing wards/divisions falling wholly or partially within the Branch area;
-    (d) ... representatives elected annually by and from members of the Party’s Youth and Student Organisation who are also members of the Branch.
+    (d) ... representatives elected annually by and from members of the Party's Youth and Student Organisation who are also members of the Branch.
   5.3.
 The Executive may co-opt up to ... additional members, for a term expiring not later than that of the next AGM.
     Note: the number should not exceed the number of ordinary members.
   5.4.
 The Executive may fill any vacancy occurring among the Officers or Ordinary Members.
 Any vacancy amongst the Officers shall, if possible, be filled from amongst the other members of the Executive.
   5.5.
 In urgent circumstances, the Officers may act on behalf of the Executive.
 They shall report on all such actions to the next meeting of the Executive.

 ### 6. Elections of Executive Members and others
   6.1.
-The Officers and Ordinary Members and any representatives to the Local Party’s Executive Committee, as provided for in the Local Party’s constitution, shall be elected by and from the members of the Branch at the time of the Annual General Meeting by the single transferable vote (STV) and secret ballot [in which all branch members are sent ballot papers].
+The Officers and Ordinary Members and any representatives to the Local Party's Executive Committee, as provided for in the Local Party's constitution, shall be elected by and from the members of the Branch at the time of the Annual General Meeting by the single transferable vote (STV) and secret ballot [in which all branch members are sent ballot papers].
   6.2.
 The term of office for Officers and Ordinary Members shall be from 1st January following their election until the following 31st December.
   6.3.
 The [Executive][Local Party] shall appoint a Returning Officer for the election of Officers and Ordinary Members before the issue of notice of the AGM under 7.3.
-The Returning Officer will make any supplementary rules as they feel fit and are consistent with the Federal and English Party constitutions, the English Party’s membership rules and any rules made by the local party.
+The Returning Officer will make any supplementary rules as they feel fit and are consistent with the Federal and English Party constitutions, the English Party's membership rules and any rules made by the local party.
   6.4.
-Representatives from the party’s councillors and the Youth and Student organisation shall be elected according to rules set by the relevant Council Group(s) and the Youth and Student organisation.
+Representatives from the party's councillors and the Youth and Student organisation shall be elected according to rules set by the relevant Council Group(s) and the Youth and Student organisation.
   6.5.
 The names and addresses of all Executive members shall be kept by the Secretary and provided to the Secretary of the Local Party within 7 days of their election or of any change in any Officer.
   6.6.
-The Executive may appoint substitute representatives to the Local Party’s Executive Committee if there is a casual vacancy or an elected representative is not able to be present at a meeting.
+The Executive may appoint substitute representatives to the Local Party's Executive Committee if there is a casual vacancy or an elected representative is not able to be present at a meeting.
-    Note: This should only be included if the Local Party’s constitution permits (see 8.4 of the model Local Party Constitution).
+    Note: This should only be included if the Local Party's constitution permits (see 8.4 of the model Local Party Constitution).

 ### 7. General meetings
   7.1.
 The Annual General Meeting (AGM) shall be on a day and at a time and place decided by the Executive, not before 1st September and not later than 30th November.
-The Executive may postpone an AGM if it would conflict with any public election involving the Branch’s area.
+The Executive may postpone an AGM if it would conflict with any public election involving the Branch's area.
 The Local Party may require the AGM to be held before the AGM of the Local Party or before some other particular date.
   7.2.
 The business of the AGM shall be:
     (a) To receive reports from all the Officers on their activities in last year;
     (b) To receive reports from councillors representing wards or divisions falling wholly or partially within the Branch area (if such people exist);